 The Best Place to Dance Polka – If you’re around after Labor Day, one thing to do in Michigan’s Thumb is a polka festival in Kinde that is one of the Great Lakes’ best.

 Images on this page may contain affiliate links in which we may receive a commission.
 See our affiliate disclosure for details.

-Things to Do Around Caseville if You’re Bored with the Cheeseburger Festival – The Cheeseburger in Caseville Festival in late summer, fun-filled family event with plenty to do and see.
-However, there is only so much grass skirt, trinket stands, and cheeseburgers that one can handle for the multi-weekend event.
+Things to Do Around Caseville if You’re Bored with the Cheeseburger Festival – The Cheeseburger in Caseville Festival in late summer a fun-filled family event with plenty to do and see.
+However, there is only so many grass skirt, trinket stands, and cheeseburgers that one can handle for the multi-weekend event.
 What else is there to do in Michigan’s Upper Thumb?
-Here are some suggestions if you, or more likely the kids, have had enough fun with the parrot head life.
+Here are some suggestions if you, or the kids, have had enough fun with the parrot head life.

 Strolling the Harbor For Cheeseburger in Caseville – While it seems that all the festivities of Cheeseburger in Caseville are happening up on Main Street, there is an entire crowd of Parrot Heads in the harbor.
 Caseville is blessed with several marinas, and all of them shift into high gear during the festival.
 Many of the marinas coordinate with decorations and festivities.